-Town Cats does not accept stray cats or kittens
+Town Cats does not accept stray cats

 We all experience free roaming cats in our neighborhoods or in the areas where we work.
 These cats generally fall under a few categories:

 - Stray Kittens – Please review details below.
 The first priority is to determine if their mother has abandoned them – you need to wait and observe.
 The mother could be out hunting or just hiding nearby.
 Kittens that appear well cared for are probably just waiting for mom.

 - Feral cats – cats that are highly unsocialized to people and avoid human contact.
 They are generally the results of stray house cats that have been outside for two or more generations.

 - Stray cats – cats that are unsocial or sometimes social to people that originated as house cats but were abandoned or accidentally lost.
 They may enjoy human companionship but not necessarily direct human contact.
 Many people see them as “community cats”.

 - Owned outdoor “pet” cats – cats that are owned by someone in the community who chooses to allow their cat to run the neighborhood.
 These cats may be extremely friendly or they may be temperamental and only allow handling to a certain point.